How To Talk About Expense Management Software

 By James Thomas, CEO, and Ryan Courtade, VP of Revenue Operations, Itemize Corp.

-You’re a middle manager, and there’s a major problem with an overlooked area of your business – managing expenses.
+You’re a middle manager, and there’s a major problem with an overlooked area of your business—managing expenses.
 Hundreds of invoices and bills fill desks, cars, and briefcases.
-Reimbursements from client expenses take months.
+Reimbursements for client expenses take months.
 And to make matters worse, everyone has “their way” to manage this chaotic process.

 In an age where many companies are adopting digital workplaces, it’s imperative to ask: can technology do this better than humans?
-In this case, you know this is where expense management software will help.
-It can automate the tedious and time-consuming process of data entry.
-You’re convinced this tool is the answer to eliminating unneeded headaches.
-But how do you talk to your boss about it?
+In this case, you know that expense management software will help; it can automate the tedious and time-consuming process of data entry.
+You’re convinced this tool is the answer to eliminating unneeded headaches, but how do you talk to your executive team about it?
 How do you get them on board?
-We walk you through key questions to ask and points to make.
-It will soon be easy for them to see how this business technology is the competitive advantage they simply can’t pass up.
+We’ll walk you through key questions to ask and points to make, allowing you to easily demonstrate how this business technology is the competitive advantage they simply can’t pass up.

-What if you could always know where your money is being spent, and who is spending it?
-Every business needs to know how money is being spent.
+What if you could always know where your money is being spent and who is spending it?
+Every business needs to know how its money is being spent.
 Who is spending it, where, and how often?
 Does the Controller or CFO of your organization know this answer?
-If not, explain it this way: Expense management systems give you visibility that simply doesn’t exist when doing it the ‘old-fashioned’ way.
-Forget using envelopes and paper receipts.
+If not, try explaining it this way: expense management systems provide visibility that simply doesn’t exist when managing expenses the ‘old-fashioned’ way.
+Forget using envelopes, folders, and paper receipts.
 Instead, upload receipts to a mobile app on your phone, a web interface, or an API.
 And, by the way, this visibility allows you to more easily spot potential fraud issues.

-Wouldn’t it be nice if we all were reimbursed quicker?
+Wouldn’t it be nice to get reimbursed quickly?

 Let’s be honest, piles of receipts and bills throughout the office isn’t helping anyone.
 Yet, we all want to be paid back.
-Having unorganized stacks of paper – and sometimes e-receipts – slows down the process.
-You’ve witnessed it, and you can show your boss the timeframes.
+Having unorganized stacks of paper—and sometimes e-receipts—slows down the process.
+You’ve witnessed it, and you can show your managers the time frames.
 An expense management solution, on the other hand, allows you to generate expense reports as often as needed.
 No more waiting until the end of a project or the end of a month.
 Accelerate reimbursements with an expense management solution, and eliminate unnecessary delays and potential errors.

 About The Author